 Don’t let our desire to use something for Krishna become greater than our desire for Krishna

-While driving to meet someone special, suppose we get a desire to offer them a special gift.
-But we get so caught in searching that gift that we lose our way and fail to reach for the meeting.
-By our mistaken priorities, we end up undermining the very relationship that we wanted to sweeten.
+Suppose we are driving to meet someone dear to us, and we get a desire to offer them a special gift.
+But we get so caught in searching for a good gift that we lose our way and don’t reach for the meeting.
+By our mistaken priorities, we end up displeasing the very person we wanted to please.

-Does this mean that we shouldn’t desire to offer grand things to Krishna?
+Does this mean that we shouldn’t desire to offer Krishna grand things?
 Certainly, we should; love naturally wants to offer the best of everything to the beloved.
 But presently, our love for Krishna is not very strong.
 In trying to give the world to Krishna, we shouldn’t end up giving our heart to the world.

-Moreover, grand offerings aren’t essential in bhakti; what is essential is just a devoted heart.
+Moreover, in bhakti, grand offerings aren’t essential; what is essential is just a devoted heart.
 The Bhagavad-gita (09.26) declares that Krishna accepts even the simplest of things if offered with devotion.
 Therefore, we need to prioritize direct bhakti activities that increase our devotional desire for Krishna (12.09).

-By such proper prioritization, when we keep our desire for Krishna the foremost desire in our consciousness, we can offer him wonderful things whenever possible and offer ourselves to him always.
+By such proper prioritization, when we keep our desire for Krishna the foremost desire in our consciousness, we can offer him wonderful things whenever possible and offer him our heart always.

 Think it over: